 Riviera RV Park Las Vegas is a 55+ RV park, two miles from the Strip.
-A perfect distance so that it’s close enough to get to easily, but far enough away to separate yourself from it for a while.
+A perfect distance so that it’s close enough to get to easily but far enough away to separate yourself from it for a while.
 Las Vegas is amazing.
 Since there is so much to do and see, for some, it can be overwhelming after a while.

 Las Vegas RV Resort

 For some, the idea of a strictly 21+ crowd really appeals to them.
 So, this works.
-They do, however, allow furry children.
-For whom there is a pet park, where they can go about their business or maybe meet a new friend.
+They do, however, allow furry children for whom there is a pet park, where they can go about their business or maybe meet a new friend.

 You really can’t beat the deal that you get at this resort.
-Affordable prices, with a great location (map) and breathtaking views of the surrounding mountains.
+Affordable prices, with a great location (google maps) and breathtaking views of the surrounding mountains.
 The best of everything, really.
 RV life is the way to go, and this park proves it!
 Take a dip in the hot tub and forget about your troubles for a bit. (website)

 Las Vegas KOA at Sam’s Town Casino